 You can usually find Ube Flavoring (order here) and Ube Jam (order here) at any Vietnamese or Filipino Market, I’ve even seen it at HMart.
 The deep purple coloring comes from the Ube Flavoring – if you don’t use Ube Flavoring, the cheesecake will have a purple-grey tint (will not look pretty without the flavoring/coloring).
 If you have a hard time finding Ube Jam, you can substitute with ½ Cup Mashed Ube and use a full can of sweetened condensed milk in the recipe instead of just 1 Cup.

 This silicone sling makes is very easy to load and lift out the cheesecake pan (purchase here).

-If you use your Instant Pot on the counter under your cabinets, this is an awesome accessory that diverts the steam downward and away from your cabinets (purchase here)
+If you use your Instant Pot on the counter under your cabinets, this is an awesome accessory that diverts the steam away from your cabinets (purchase here)